KenticoDevTrev/PageBuilderContainers/README.md

 ## Add Widget and configure Container
 1. Add your widget to a Page Builder Area in Kentico, you will see the Containers Name, Title, CSS Class, and Custom Content properties in the Widget's configuration dialog (cogwheel icon)

+# Contributions, but fixes and License
+Feel free to Fork and submit pull requests to contribute.

+You can submit bugs through the issue list and i will get to them as soon as i can, unless you want to fix it yourself and submit a pull request!

+This is free to use and modify!

+# Compatability
+Can be used on any Kentico 12 SP site (hotfix 29 or above).